bennywong3/1340_gp114/README.md

 ### **3. Occupy a vacant table**

 To tackle problem 2 (management of seats) that occupying a table is insufficient, when we input the number of customers, this program will automatically suggest a vacant table with minimal enough seats for this group of customers.
-When the number of customers is 5 to 8, this program will assign the 5 customers to occupy a vacant 8-seat table.
+When the number of customers is 5 to 8, it will assign those customers to occupy a vacant 8-seat table.
 If the number is 3 to 4, a vacant 4-seat table will be assigned.
 If the number is 1 to 2, a 2-seat table will be used.

 For example, if the input is 5, this program will assign the 5 customers to occupy a vacant 8-seat table.